Healthcare consumers face growing confusion about alternative payment models that promise better access and personalized care.

 Insurance Creates the Biggest Divide

 This insurance involvement forces concierge doctors to spend administrative time on paperwork rather than patient care.
 The dual-payment structure reduces the value proposition despite higher fees and creates confusion about what services the membership fee actually covers.
+This is part of the broader difference between care and concierge medicine models.

 Service Delivery Models Differ Fundamentally